 When such a secure channel is established between the Smartcard and the LWM2M Device, this secure channel MUST be based on [GLOBALPLATFORM] procedure, mainly described in Appendix G.

-In this mode, the LWM2M Client MUST also ensure that the Bootstrap Information previously retrieved from the Smartcard is unchanged within the Smartcard.
-If Bootstrap Information is changed, the previous Bootstrap Information MUST be disabled in the LWM2M Client and the LWM2M Client MUST apply the new Bootstrap Information from Smartcard to its configuration.
+In this Bootstrap mode, the LWM2M Client MUST also ensure that the bootstrap data previously retrieved from the Smartcard is unchanged within the Smartcard.
+If bootstrap data is changed, and if the previous Bootstrap Information was applied from Smartcard, this Bootstrap Information MUST be disabled in the LWM2M Client and the LWM2M Client MUST apply the new Bootstrap Information from Smartcard to its configuration.

-Disabling the bootstrap data (e.g. removing the Smartcard) within the LWM2M Client requires the Bootstrap Information created from the bootstrap data of the previous Smartcard MUST be deleted.
+Disabling the Smartcard (e.g. removing the Smartcard) within the LWM2M Client requires the Bootstrap Information created from the bootstrap data of the previous Smartcard MUST be deleted.

 Checking for Smartcard change and disabling MUST be performed by LWM2M Client, each time a “Register” or “Update” operation take place, with a LWM2M Server provisioned from Smartcard.
 As usual, the Bootstrap security rules (5.2.4) then apply.